 Revolutionizing space technology

-- Bachelor's degree in Mechanical, Aerospace, Chemical, or Material Science Engineering
+- Bachelor's degree in engineering or physics

 PREFERRED SKILLS AND EXPERIENCE:

-- Master's degree in Mechanical, Aerospace, Chemical, or Material Science Engineering
+- Master's degree in engineering or physics

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here.